4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/07.3-Sum_all_items/README.md

 # `08.3` Sum All Items

-## :pencil: Instructions:
+## 📝 Instructions:

-Using a `for` loop, complete the code of the function `sumTheElements` so that it returns the sum of all the items in a given array, for example:
+Using a `for` loop, complete the code of the function `sumTheElements` so that it returns the sum of all the items in a given array.

+## Example:

 ```js
 console.log(sumTheElements([2,13,34,5]))
 //this should print 54
 ```

-## :bulb: Hint:
+## 💡 Hints:

 + Initilize a variable `total` at 0.